rorihara/Keplerian_Mask_Generator/README.md

    - **Example**: /path/to/parent/directory
 - `cf`: A factor used to convolve the data.
 This parameter adjusts the smoothing applied to the data.
    - **Example**: 1.0 (no convolution), 0.5 (half the original resolution)
-- savefits: A boolean flag indicating whether the generated mask should be saved as a FITS file.
+- `savefits`: A boolean flag indicating whether the generated mask should be saved as a FITS file.
    - **Values**: True (save the FITS file), False (do not save the FITS file)
-- slice_data: A boolean flag that determines if the data should be sliced.
+- `slice_data`: A boolean flag that determines if the data should be sliced.
 This is relevant only if savefits is set to False.
    - **Values**: True (slice the data), False (do not slice the data)
-- same_upperlower: A boolean flag indicating whether the same parameters should be used for both the upper and lower surfaces of the disk.
+- `same_upperlower`: A boolean flag indicating whether the same parameters should be used for both the upper and lower surfaces of the disk.
    - **Values**: True (use the same parameters for both surfaces), False (use different parameters for each surface)
-- make_animation: A boolean flag indicating whether an animation of the mask should be created.
+- `make_animation`: A boolean flag indicating whether an animation of the mask should be created.
 This is relevant only if savefits is set to False.
    - **Values**: True (create an animation), False (do not create an animation)
-- animation_velocityrange: The velocity range for the animation, specified as a tuple of minimum and maximum values in km/s.
+- `animation_velocityrange`: The velocity range for the animation, specified as a tuple of minimum and maximum values in km/s.
    - **Example**: (-5, 5) (create an animation for velocities from -5 km/s to 5 km/s)